crimsonrocks/cr-static/site/content/about/_index.md

     imageUrl: "/img/about-solutions.jpg"
   - heading: "Loving where you live"
     text: >
       We believe that every resident of the BCP should feel huge pride in being a member of the community, and have a strong desire to show and share that pride at every opportunity.
 Through collaborative, cohesive and coordinated projects we aim to make this a reality.
+Love where you live!
     imageUrl: "/img/about-pride.jpg"
   - heading: "A strong & resilient economy"
     text: >
       At Crimson we feel very strongly that for the BCP to thrive it must have a strong and resilient economy.
-This means spreading the load properly amongst more than a handful of industries, and proactively supporting businesses to grow and thrive.
+This means spreading the load properly amongst more than a handful of industries, and **proactively** supporting businesses to grow and thrive.
 Our projects are completely geared towards this principal.
     imageUrl: "/img/about-strength.jpg"
-  - heading: "Direct sourcing"
+  - heading: "Collaboration is supreme"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      Coordinated collaboration is one of our paramount principals.
+Share the load, share the success and share the happiness.
+Business collaboration is the only way to build a successful and thriving economy, and we aim to do this at every step of the way.
-    imageUrl: "/img/about-direct-sourcing.jpg"
+    imageUrl: "/img/about-collaboration.jpg"
-  - heading: "Reinvest profits"
+  - heading: "Variety is the spice of life"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      Variety is the spice of life, and the BCP economy needs it.
+Supporting the creation and development of unique businesses and opportunities brings countless benefits to the community.
+At Crimson we are working hard to make sure these businesses have the greatest chance of success.
+    imageUrl: "/img/about-variety.jpg"
+  - heading: "Reinvesting profits"
+    text: >
+      We want to truly empower the BCP community.
+With all of our projects, any profit derived from them is reinvested back into the BCP economy in meaningful ways to foster growth and diversity.
+We don't exist to make money, we exist to make **you** money.
-    imageUrl: "/img/about-reinvest-profits.jpg"
+    imageUrl: "/img/about-reinvest.jpg"
 ---